-- Substitution and relocation of house types on plots 78-82 and 91-94. - The proposal seeks to alter the design of 9 of the plots within the previously approved housing development.
-In doing so, the proposal also seeks to reconfigure the plot boundaries within these plots, but the overall number of plots remains unaltered from the original approval under planning application 16/00620/APP dated 28 March 2017. - The configuration of the plots will remain the same in terms of 5 detached houses and 4 semi detached units.
-The change will be in design where four single storey dwelling ('Logie' design) will change to one and half and two storey units. - The application was described as retrospective but at the time of submission, none of the house subject of this application had commenced. - The dwelling will be finished with grey concrete tiles, white render, timber cladding, grey upvc windows, soffits and fascias.
+- Substitution and relocation of house types on plots number 16, 19 25 and 28 31 of previously approved layout. - The proposal seeks to alter the design of 12 of the plots within the previously approved housing development.
+In doing so, the proposal also seeks to re-configure the plot boundaries within these plots, but the overall number of plots remains unaltered from the original approval under planning application 16/00620/APP dated 28 March 2017. - The proposed dwellings being 13⁄4 and 2 storey would replace houses of a similar scale and style.
+It is noted that previously 6 of the units were semi-detached, whereas now only 2 would be (plots 21 and 22). - Some minor changes to the landscaping arrangements will result from the proposed changes, but landscaping notably now includes the introduction of individual specimen trees along the frontage of these plots with the laurel hedging set slightly further back from the back of the pavement to facilitate the tree planting. - The dwellings will be finished with grey concrete tiles, white render, timber cladding, masonry features, grey upvc windows, soffits and fascias. - The proposals will not seek to alter any of the houses previously identified and approved as affordable or accessible housing. - The proposals would also see the introduction of some minor changes to levels and some retaining wall features between plots.